TheStaches/Movie-Search/README.md

 # Movie Search

-Allows users to get information on their favorite movies.
+Allow users to search for movies by name through the OMDB API service.

 ## Learning Objectives
 * Develop a React web app using Redux and React Router